What’s the best advice you have ever received on being in love?

 Reece, 26: The best advice I ever got was to never fear commitment.
 But the trick is you never know just what you’ll be committing to.
 I don’t really know how it all started, all I can remember is that one day I was fed up.
 With all of it.
 All of the games and bullshit; all of the mixed signals and drama.
 I was at the end up my rope.
 I was in my apartment, my utilities bill in hand, and just said, “Fuck it.”
 Yes, out loud.
 I drank my last can of Michelob and took the equivalent amount of money I owed my landlord and spent it on spring rolls to have delivered to the workplace of the last girl who ghosted me.
 Then I started running.

 Kaylee and Alan, 31 and 33: The best advice we ever got was to be adventurous.
 I know, when you’re single and dating you hear that a lot.
 And then it only really amounts to what, mixing mint cookies n’ cream with sherbet?
 But it takes on a whole new meaning once you’re a year and a half—almost two years—into a marriage.
 No one, not our friends or family, thought highly of our prospects.
 And they’re not wrong.
 My parents: divorced.
 His parents: divorced twice.
 Same with a few cousins and even grandparents.
 I have auxiliary grandparents.
 Step grandparents!

 Dana, 32: Probably, no, definitely the best advice I ever got was to go to Hell.
 “Go to Hell.”
 That’s what I was told, specifically.
 By a guy.
 He wasn’t my boyfriend, thinking about it now he probably thought that he was my boyfriend, or convinced himself that he was my boyfriend, through force of will, I guess.
 I can’t recall the events that precipitated the handing down of that particular advice.
 I get so much advice in a day it’s hard to know really who is doing the soliciting.
 I sense it wasn’t me.
-All I know is that at some point in our relationship, angular though it was, I grew exhausted with pleasantries.
+All I know is that at some point in our “relationship,” I grew exhausted with pleasantries.
 Evidently so did he.